Best No Subscription Home Security Systems in 2025

 • If you're out of town on vacation, have a neighbor call for you.

-As long as you don't need to return ADT equipment upon ending your contract.
-If you convert a home security system to self-monitoring, the experience will be very different.
+No, a traditional ADT alarm system will not function without monitoring.
+If you don't need to return ADT equipment upon ending your contract and you convert a home security system to self-monitoring, the experience will be very different.
 You'll lose access to the mobile app (if your plan supports it) and 24/7 emergency response.
 (Using Vivint equipment without monitoring is a similar experience.)

-Practically all security systems work without professional monitoring, but you have only local control through a keypad or control panel.
+Practically all security systems can work without professional monitoring, but you have only local control through a keypad or control panel.
 This works fine when you're home, but it's only a fraction of the functionality of a self-monitored system with an app.
+And if you have cameras as part of your system, you may need to pay a monthly fee for video recording.

-Most security systems work without a smartphone, even monitoring-centric systems like Vivint.
-But you won't get alerts when you're away from home.
+No. Without access to a remote app, you can't monitor a security system when you're not at home.
+Most security systems work to detect motion and movement without a smartphone, but you won't get alerts when you're away from home.

 Arlo Home Security System testing